sddsd2332/Mekanism-Community-Edition/README.md

 ## Mod examples on how to use the new api for MEK:CE
 + [Thorfusion/TerralizationCompat](https://github.com/Thorfusion/TerralizationCompat)
 + [Thorfusion/Titanpower](https://github.com/Thorfusion/Titanpower)
+Also visit our [wiki](https://github.com/Thorfusion/Mekanism-Community-Edition/wiki/API) explaining how to use the new MEK:CE api

 ## Official Modpacks
 ### [Terralization](https://www.technicpack.net/modpack/terralization.654195)